contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/07_import.md

 You can choose between three different policies:

 - **Update**
-Imports new requests and updates existing requests only if the import contains a newer version.
+Any element that does not exist in your drive - equality is checked by name - is imported.
+For elements that already exist, the newest is kept between the imported and the current one based on the date of last edition.

-- **Override**
+- **Overwrite**
-Imports new requests and overrides all existing requests.
+Imports new elements and overwrites existing ones.

 - **Preserve**
-Imports new requests and never touches existing requests.
+Imports new elements and ignores existing ones.

+> Please note that none of these policies delete anything in your drive